-Ten male and 10 female Sprague-Dawley rats were fed Dimethicone (35 cm2/sec, 350 cm2/sec, or 1000 cm2/sec) at concentrations of 1, 5, or 10% in the diet for 90 days (dose not reported).
-After 90 days, , the animals were killed and necropsied, and examined for gross and microscopic effects.
-Neither systemic toxicity nor clinical pathology were identified during or after the study.
+Ten male and 10 female Sprague-Dawley rats were fed Dimethicone (35, 350, or 1000 cm2/s) at concentrations of 1, 5, or 10% in the diet and were observed for 90 days (dose not reported).3 After 90 days, the animals were killed, necropsied, and examined for gross and microscopic effects.
+No signs of systemic toxicity were seen during the study or during post-study pathologic examination.
 Anal leakage of Dimethicone was detected in the high dose groups and in those rats that were fed more viscous Dimethicone.
 Food consumption was increased in the mid and high dose groups, for all three viscosities.
-Observations of slight chronic corneal inflammation, opacity, and neovascularism were observed in the eyes of the rats, regardless of dosage, and were regarded as a local ocular effect resulting from contact with the feed.
+Observations of slight chronic corneal inflammation, opacity, and neovascularization was observed in the eyes of the rats, regardless of dosage, and was regarded as a local ocular effect resulting from contact with the feed.